nmshd/documentation/_docs_explore/61-data-model.md

 ## Mail

-A Mail is usually sent as the content of a [Message](#message).
+A Mail can be sent as the content of a [Message](#message).
 It is comparable with the classic email, so its properties should not contain any suprise.

 | Name    | Type       | Description                                                                                                 |
 | ------- | ---------- | ----------------------------------------------------------------------------------------------------------- |